Threat Assessment at School

 - There is NO profile of a student who will cause harm.
 There is no easy formula or profile of risk factors that accurately determines whether a student is going to commit a violent act.
 The use of profiling increases the likelihood of misidentifying students who are thought to pose a threat.

 - Most students who pose a substantive threat indicate their intentions in some way.
 Examples include statements to friends, ideas in written work, drawings, and postings on social media that threaten harm.

 - It is important act quickly if you are concerned about a threat.
-Steps to take can include contacting the appropriate school administrator, the school crisis team leader, the school-employed mental health professional and/or local law enforcement immediately.
-It is their job to determine next steps, including potentially contacting named intended victim(s).
+Steps to take can include contacting the appropriate school administrator, the school crisis team leader, the school-employed mental health professional, or local law enforcement immediately.
+It is their job to determine next steps, including potentially contacting named intended victims.

 - Threat assessment should be a component of a comprehensive approach maintaining a safe school, which offers a balance between physical and psychological safety.

 Cornell, D., & Sheras, P. (2005).
 Guidelines for responding to student threats of violence.
-Longmont, CO: SoprisWest.
+SoprisWest.

-Responding to Students who Threaten Violence: Helping Handout for the School
+Responding to Students Who Threaten Violence: Helping Handout for the School (PDF)

 This handout reviews considerations important to identifying a potentially threatening situation and selecting the appropriate intervention for the student who presents as a possible danger to others.

-This page was designed to assist schools with behavior threat assessment and management (BTAM) decisions in a virtual environment, and it may be particularly useful as schools experience extended closures due to the worldwide coronavirus (COVID-19) pandemic.
+This page was designed to assist schools with behavior threat assessment and management (BTAM) decisions in a virtual environment, and it may be particularly useful as schools experience extended closures during the COVID-19 pandemic.